-- 1. Inclusiveness: We invite the community to participate in discussion. - 2.
-Integrity: We respond to public input in an honest and forthright way, balancing the multiple needs of the various stakeholder groups while meeting the legal requirement of maintaining a balanced budget under the School Act. - 3.
+- 1. Inclusiveness: We invite all stakeholders to participate in discussion and provide feedback. - 2.
+Integrity: We respond to stakeholder input in an honest and forthright way, balancing the multiple needs of the various stakeholder groups while meeting the legal requirement of maintaining a balanced budget under the School Act. - 3.
 Commitment: We commit to first defining issues, followed by reviewing engagement with stakeholders, then summarizing information and research, and finally reporting on decisions. - 4.
-Accountability: We demonstrate that the results and outcomes of the process are consistent with the commitment made to the public at the beginning of the process. - 5.
-Transparency: As decision makers, we ensure stakeholders and the public have opportunities to understand the scope, constraints and process for a pending decision.
+Accountability: We demonstrate that the results and outcomes of the process are consistent with the commitment made to stakeholders at the beginning of the process. - 5.
+Transparency: As decision makers, we ensure stakeholders have opportunities to understand the scope, constraints and process for a pending decision.